cortex-js/compute-engine/src/docs/guide-augmenting.md

 ```

 By default, when a new identifier is encountered in an expression, it is
-declared automatically with a domain of `ce.defaultDomain` and no value.
-To
+declared automatically with no domain and no value.
-prevent this behavior, set `ce.defaultDomain` to `null`.
-An error will be
-produced instead when an unknown identifier is encountered.

 {% readmore "/compute-engine/guides/evaluate/#default-domain" %} Read more about
 the **default domain**. {% endreadmore %}